About Me

-I am Tagrid Sihly, an experienced, highly qualified educational leader who is committed to improving literacy instruction and facilitating access to tools and resources so that ALL students can learn to read and write effectively.
+I am Tagrid Sihly, an experienced and certified educational leader who is committed to improving literacy instruction and facilitating access to tools and resources so that ALL students can learn to read and write effectively.

 With over 26 years in the education field as a teacher, reading specialist, reading coach, and instructional specialist I am knowledgeable and skilled in the development of literacy for early learners and the strengthening of English communication skills for school age students and adults.
 I understand how to effectively use data to make calculated instructional decisions that may ultimately change the trajectory for students at risk of reading failure.
 I am committed to supporting families, teachers and school leaders to help all students achieve at high levels.